 Great Britain and France are typically at war with each other and the red coats have decided to use this little island as a base for their military.
-Much like they did prior the the American Revolution, the British regulars decided to quarter and tax the people of the island to help pay for their supposed protection from the war.
-Among the regular folks of the European island we have four brothers named Thomas, John, Nicholas, and Peter Sarchet.
+Much like they did prior to the American Revolution, the British regulars decide to quarter and tax the people of the island to help pay for their supposed protection.
+Among the regular folks of this European island are four brothers named Thomas, John, Nicholas, and Peter Sarchet.
 Having heard in the news of Napoleon Bonaparte’s decision to sell off all French assets to the United States the four siblings must have spoke in great detail of the opportunities opening up for pioneers in what has been described by many as the”New World.”

 Let’s imagine for a moment:

-After a fall day harvesting crops and raising cattle Thomas, John, Nicholas, and Peter are sitting at a table in the evening.
+After a fall day harvesting crops Thomas, John, Nicholas, and Peter are sitting at a table in the evening.
 The aroma of a meal cooked by their tough talented wives hovers and wafts in the air.
-The vegetables come from their farm, the meat from their cattle, it’s made fully from scratch.
+The vegetables come from their farm, the meat from local cattle, and it’s all made fully from scratch.
 The sounds of children running, jumping, and playing fill the background.
 Thomas the outspoken one of the group releases his frustration in a conversation with his brothers.

 He is becoming more and more aggravated by the presence of the British Military.
 He says (in French of course), “I am so sick and tired of these red coats occupying our land as if they own it!”

 “And the taxes!”
 John is quick to agree, “As if we need them to protect us against an invisible invading army!
-Tis not enough to come here and force themselves into our home, they must take our money as well?”
+It is not enough to come here and force themselves into our home, they must take our money as well?”